Communication situations are any kind of situation in which communication takes place.

 Employee-to-employer negotiations involve discussions between employees and their employers, such as an employee and the CEO of their company, who are looking to reach a mutually beneficial agreement.

-The representative of a marketing company is negotiating with a freelance design consultant about the price for his recurring consulting services.
+Example: The representative of a marketing company is negotiating with a freelance design consultant about the price for his recurring consulting services.

 Tips for better negotiations with your employer

-Negotiations with your employer can be scary as you need to be extra careful not to say anything that could make you fall out of their favor.
+Negotiations with your employer can be scary, as you need to be extra careful not to say anything that could make you fall out of their favor.
 Here’s how to do it with tact:

-• Maintain a professional tone — Even if you feel wronged by the company and think you deserve better, you need to keep your temper at bay and show that you’re a professional who can negotiate a change with grace;
+• Maintain a professional tone.
+Even if you feel wronged by the company and think you deserve better, you need to keep your temper at bay and show that you’re a professional who can negotiate a change with grace.

 Tips for better negotiations with your employees